eliosbz/FDS_Assignments/README.md

-# FDS_assignaments
+# Fundamental of Data Science assignaments
-Self-assignment for the "Fundamental of Data Science" course 2021/22 at La Sapienza.
+Self-assignment for the "Fundamental of Data Science" course 2021/22 at La Sapienza of Prof. Fabio Galasso.

 ## Authors